Ways to Make Your Wall-Mounted TV More Attractive with Decorations

 -

-That's Maite Granda1!
+That's Maite Granda!

 Decorator Maite Granda, who was born in Cuba but now resides in Florida, opted for a television with a picture frame design that was installed in a built-in wall unit.
 When not in use, the beach scene looks like a photograph, which is a nice touch that goes with the rest of the decor.